 Yes, newspaper advertising still exists!
 Many people get their news online these days, however, there is still a large target market that prefers their hands on paper.
 This can be a perfect opportunity to connect to an older aged market in your local community.

 Coupons!
 Newspaper marketing is a great place to utilize a coupon offer.
 Physically clipping a coupon and having it in hand is a perfect reminder of your business’s service or product.

 Commercials – Radio & TV

 If you have an easily explainable product or service with a wide target market, commercials are still a great way to advertise.
-However, they can be a expensive.
+However, they can be expensive.
 Remember the cost of shooting the commercial when looking into this marketing option.

 Create a jingle.
 A theme song is a much more memorable way to connect with consumers through radio or TV.

-Being an active member in your community is a great way to advertise.
+Being an active member of your community is a great way to advertise.
 You can network and receive brand recognition while helping your neighborhood.
 There are also things you can do to bring more people into your neighborhood, helping out other local businesses in the process.

 Sponsor a local sports team.
 Your business name will appear on jerseys and banners while helping kids play a sport at no expense to their families.

-Have a store front?
+Have a storefront?
 Host a theme night or holiday event.
 Have a super bowl sale with football merchandise or an Emmy’s party with signature celebrity cocktails.